Scheunen: Geography

 Before the merger, Scheunen had a total area of 2.2 km2.
 Of this area, 1 km2 or 45.9% is used for agricultural purposes, while 1.12 km2 or 51.4% is forested.
 Of the rest of the land, 0.07 km2 or 3.2% is settled (buildings or roads).

 Of the built up area, housing and buildings made up 1.8% and transportation infrastructure made up 1.4%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 41.3% is used for growing crops and 3.7% is pastures.

 Formerly the smallest Bernese municipality, it is located on the Rapperswil plateau.
 It consists of the hamlets of Scheunen and Oberscheunen.

 On 31 December 2009 Amtsbezirk Fraubrunnen, the municipality's former district, was dissolved.
 On the following day, 1 January 2010, it joined the newly created Verwaltungskreis Bern-Mittelland.

 Coat of arms

 The blazon of the municipal coat of arms is Per fess Or and Gules two Barns in pale counterchanged.
-The barns (Scheunen) makes this an excellent example of canting arms.
+The barns (Scheunen) make this an example of canting arms.